What Is ERP Integration? A Complete Explanation

 Higher employee engagement, in turn, is likely to drive a host of benefits for your business, whether that’s higher employee productivity or lower turnover.

-5. It enhances the customer experience
+5. It Enhances the Customer Experience

 By removing internal bottlenecks across client-related processes, your team is more likely to deliver first-class client experiences.

-In addition, by keeping all the client data across your apps consistent and updated in real-time, your teams can work together more effectively in supporting clients and in troubleshooting any issues as they arise.
 For example, an employee in customer success might be struggling to collect the first invoice payment from a client.
 They can notify a colleague in finance, who can easily verify this, and then extend the client’s payment deadline in the ERP system.

 Your ERP tool, in and of itself, offers limited analytics functionality.